novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 In this file, we simply need to define a function that will handle a POST request to our API.
 It’ll extract the ‘description’ and ‘email’ variables from the ‘request’ body that will be generated every time we make a POST request and call the function to send an email notification with those plugged in.

-We’d used these variables in the notification template we had created in the Novu dashboard and also specified the same in the trigger function above.
+We’d used these variables in the notification workflow we had created in the Novu dashboard and also specified the same in the trigger function above.

 The function in our route is quite simple and looks like this: